-When the Republicans swept to power after the 1994 mid-term election, the differences between the parties were more apparent.
+While I welcome the apparent end of the Republican hegemony on Capitol Hill and won't miss flaming idiots like Santorum, I don't see the Democrats as being a big improvement.When the Republicans swept to power after the 1994 mid-term election, the differences between the parties were more apparent.
 Twelve years later, there aren't a whole lot of differences once you scratch the surface, and both parties are thoroughly in the thrall of monied special-interest groups.

 The Republicans stayed relentlessly on message over the past 12 years while robbing the middle class, feathering their own nests (thanks, Jack Abramoff), giving conservatism a bad name and providing The Decider with a blank check to wage war abroad and abrogate civil liberties at home.

 The fractious Democrats remain off message, and that's okay to a point.
 The party would be unrecognizeable if it spoke with one voice.

 But the Democrats were less the loyal opposition over the last six years of turmoil than cowed defeatists.
 That is until the stench emanating from the GOP became so overwhelming and the catastrophe that is the Iraq war became so unmistakable that they realized that it was safe to climb out from under their moss-covered rocks.